 A few weeks ago, a popular singer – Tiwa Savage, stunned millions of fans when she revealed that she feels depressed at times because of her low self-esteem.

-This is why we have compiled this article to reveal the unexpected stories of other celebrities who also had low self-esteem at some point in their lives, which in turn negatively affected their career.
+This is why we have compiled this article to reveal the unexpected stories of other celebrities with low self-esteem at some point in their lives, which in turn negatively affected their career.